trema/paper-house/README.md

 ```

 This defines a new task `hello`, and `rake hello` will automatically
-analyze the file dependencies between the source files, then compile
+analyze all file dependencies of the source files, compile them into
-them into a file named `hello`.
+an executable named `hello``.

-If you want to customize the build behavior, please set the following
+If you wish to customize the build process more, please set the
-options defined in `PaperHouse::ExecutableTask`:
+following options defined in `PaperHouse::ExecutableTask`:

 ```ruby
 PaperHouse::ExecutableTask.new :hello do | task |